Skip to content

 4. Return center of target bin: (binIndex + 0.5) * 256.

-• computeCost step 1 is exclusive: if extractProviderCost returns a value (even $0 for a free model), steps 2-4 are skipped entirely.
-The provider cost is authoritative.
+• Provider total is authoritative: if getProviderTotal returns non-null (even 0 for a free model), token-based steps are skipped entirely.

 • pricingTier vs serviceTier: usage.serviceTier is the provider’s raw tier name in the response. usage.pricingTier is what the SDK maps it to for catalog lookup.
-LLMClient does the mapping in parseResponse.
+The adapter does the mapping in parseResponse.

 • Budget action:'stop' is not immediate: AgentLoop.stop() sets a flag; the loop checks it at the top of the next iteration.
 Mid-step execution completes first.